marloj/EAR-TUKE/README.md

 Running the example
 --------------------

-- Offline example:
+- Off-line example:
-The detection results are displayed on the end of the recording processing.
+The detection results will be displayed at the end of the recording processing.

 		./Ear ./Example/example.cfg ./Example/example.wav

-- Online example:
+- On-line example:
-For online example of the detection, please change following line in the `./Example/example.cfg` file to enable online mode and run the above command line again.
-The results should be displayed as they are detected in the input file
+The on-line detection can be enabled by changing following line in the `./Example/example.cfg`.

 		ONLINE T

+Run the previous command-line again.
+The results will be displayed right as the event appears in the input recording.

-- Online live example:
+- On-line live example:
-For online live example (reading data from microphone) run the system without any input file.
-Please note that in order to see the events the online mode needs to be set in `./Example/example.cfg`.
+To run the example using a microphone input, run the command-line without any input file.
+To see the results of detection, the online mode needs to be enabled as in the previous case.

 		./Ear ./Example/example.cfg

 Acoustic model preparation
 --------------------------

-Currently HTK models are supported.
-Please follow the steps in order to create the recognition network:
+Currently only HTK models are supported.
+The model needs to be converted to binary format that also contain recognition network using following steps:

 1. Create dictionary file in the form

 		output_label_name	probability_of_the_event	model_name_of_the_event

-Different models can be grouped in one category (see `./Example/melspec_1state_256pdf/dict.txt`).
-For example the background models trained in different conditions into one background output name.
-If there is no special probability of any event, zero value can be used to make each of the events equal probable.
+The `output_label_name` is used as output in case of the event detection that is modeled by `model_name_of_the_event`.
+There can be more than one acoustic model under the same output label (see `./Example/melspec_1state_256pdf/dict.txt`).
+For example, there can be more background models trained on different conditions, but grouped in one category and outputted under the same output label.

 2. Run the following command

 		./Compile ./Example/melspec_1state_256pdf/model.mmf ./Example/melspec_1state_256pdf/dict.txt ./Example/melspec_1state_256pdf/model

-It will create a `model.fst`, `model.isym`, `model.osym`, `model.bin` , and `model.idx` for you.
-The first three files are FST, input and output symbols forming only the recognition network (see file `./Example/melspec_1state_256pdf/model.pdf` for the graphical representation of the network).
-The last two files are used by the system.
+It will create files `model.fst`, `model.isym`, `model.osym`, `model.bin` , and `model.idx`.
+The first three files are not used by the system, they just debugging output of the recognition network (the transducer, input and output symbols).
+For graphical representation see `./Example/melspec_1state_256pdf/model.pdf`.
+The important files are the last two of them. `model.bin` contains network definition and the acoustic model as well.
+As the system is working with id numbers istead of the event names, the `model.idx` contains the mapping between the two.

+3. Change the configuration file

+Update the configuration file to read the converted acoustic model with recognition network and the mapping file (the `MODEL_BIN_FILE` and `MODEL_IDX_FILE`).
+When the online detection mode is desirable, the parameter `BCG_IDX` needs to be changed to match the number of the background model in the mapping file.

 Citation
 ---------